codersgarden/php-lexoffice-api/docs/api-reference/LexofficeDeliveryNoteManager.md

-# **LexofficeDeliveryNotesManager Class Documentation**
+# **LexofficeDeliveryNoteManager Class Documentation**

-The `LexofficeDeliveryNotesManager` class provides seamless integration with the LexOffice API for managing delivery notes.
+The `LexofficeDeliveryNoteManager` class provides seamless integration with the LexOffice API for managing delivery notes.
 This class supports operations such as creating, retrieving, pursuing, and rendering delivery note documents, as well as generating deeplinks for viewing and editing delivery notes.

 ---